-During fiscal 2017, the Audit Committee held five meetings.
-Christopher P. Mottern currently serves as Chair, and Hamideh Assadi and Randy E. Clark currently serve as members of the Audit Committee.
+During fiscal 2018, the Audit Committee held four meetings.
+Christopher P. Mottern currently serves as Chair, and Allison M. Boersma and Randy E. Clark currently serve as members of the Audit Committee.
 All directors who currently serve on the Audit Committee meet the NASDAQ composition requirements, including the requirements regarding financial literacy and financial sophistication, and the Board has determined that all such directors are independent under the NASDAQ listing standards and the rules of the SEC regarding audit committee membership.
 The Board has determined that at least one member of the Audit Committee is an "audit committee financial expert" as defined in Item 407(d) of Regulation S-K under the Exchange Act.
 That person is Christopher P. Mottern, the Audit Committee Chair.
-Ms. Assadi intends to serve as a member of the Audit Committee through the end of her term as a director at the Annual Meeting.
+Ms. Assadi served as a member of the Audit Committee through the end of her term as a director at the 2017 Annual Meeting.
+Allison M. Boersma was appointed to the Audit Committee following her election as a director at the 2017 Annual Meeting.